by George Ellison

 So you're just being sold a bill of goods.
 You're paying more for the "insight" of these merchants, who will tell you they've got a better idea, that they know a secret that no one else knows.

-And Philip Morris did the same with tobacco, convincing people that filters made cigarettes safe for their health.
+And Philip Morris was no angel either.
+It was happy lying to the public about the dangers of tobacco, convincing people that filters made cigarettes safe for their health.
 But hey, try telling that to Camel in the 1940s, who stated that their unfiltered cigarettes were the brand most preferred by doctors!

 Here's one more, just to show you how badly you've been misled: Häagen-Dazs.
 Danish, right?
 Or Swiss?
 Someplace where they really know how to make ice cream, surely?